holepunchto/serve-drive/README.md

 Creates a HTTP server that serves entries from a `Hyperdrive` or `Localdrive`.

 It also accepts a `Map` of multiple drives.\
-You can keep adding drives to the `Map` while server is running.\
+You can keep adding drives to the `Map` while the server is running.\
 Set a `null` key on the `Map` for a default drive.\
 Use a query param to select which one i.e. `/filename?drive=<map-key>`.